UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 ## Dataset

 The United States Environmental Protection Agency (EPA) provides access to the [AirNow Air Quality System (AQS) API](https://www.airnow.gov/aqi/) that contains “ambient air sample data collected by state, local, tribal, and federal air pollution control agencies from thousands of monitors across the nation.”​ The AQS API contains data on current and forecasted air quality from a number of observation points around the U.S. as well as globally.
 The AQS API contains historical data dating back to 2008 and is updated approximately hourly with around 3,200 new observations.
-Each query to the AQS API is limited to about 10,000 observations with a wall time of about 11.7s for 5,100 observations.
+Initial testing showed that each query to the AQS API is limited to about 10,000 observations with a wall time of about 11.7s for 5,100 observations.

 The data contains metrics for six key pollutants: PM2.5, PM10, Ozone, CO, NOx, and SOx.

 - PM2.5 measures the levels of particulate matter less than 2.5 microns in diameter.
 - PM10 measures the levels of particulate matter less than 10 microns in diameter.